abhinav4848/Obsidian-Medicine/asthma.md

 Unique case: Stable asthma, with just exercise induced SoB: LTRA > Sodium cromoglicate.

+### Inhaler Technique
+remove cap and shake
+breathe out gently
-take puff and hold breath for 10s to allow time to spread to lungs.
-Wait 30s before next puff.
+take puff as you begin to breathe in hold breath for >=10s as per comfort, to allow time to spread to lungs.
+Wait 30s before you repeat a puff.

 ---
 ## Child stable asthma management